sunjana2199/ML-Climate-Final-Project/journal.md

 ##  2022-04-07

 Though the APIs were avaialble, the limitation was that they do not allow streaming for over 30 days.
-I have been looking for an alternative and found a library called snscape which allowsing scrapin for over 10 years.
+I have been looking for an alternative and found a library called snscrape which allowsing scrapin for over 10 years.
 I have used this to stream twitter data for the outlier dates.
 I was sure to include one additional day to get rid of any inconsistencies.

 ## 2022-04-14

 I studied topic modelling techniques to make sense of the data collected.
 After cleaning and pre-processing, I used LDA and GSDMM to find the most relevant topics on these dates.

-After Brainstorming I feel like I have been ablle to find a link between the topics and teh Energy Demand Data.
+After Brainstorming I feel like I have been able to find a link between the topics and the Energy Demand Data.

 ## 2022-04-20